Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Performance of the proposed optimization method

-Taking the asymptotic regime as an example, the performance of our optimization method is compared with that of two frequently used optimization methods as in Ref.\cite{r23,r24} and Ref.\cite{r16,r38,r39}, respectively.
-In the first method, in order to adapt the code rates of various error correction matrix \textbf{H} under different transmission distances, the $V_A$ is accordingly adjusted to guarantee several fixed SNRs, which is referred as method one.
-In the second method, $\beta$ and FER are both assumed to be constant and then the $V_A$ is optimized by maximizing the SKR, which is referred as method two.
-In the numerical simulation for comparison, the same data reconciliation and error correction method are employed and the simulation parameters are set as $L$=$50km$, $\eta$=0.606, $\xi$=0.005, $v_{el}$=0.041, $\alpha$=0.2$dB/km$, $T$=0.1 and $R$=0.1.
+Taking $N=\infty$ as an example, the performance of our optimization method was compared with that of two frequently used optimization methods presented in Ref. \cite{r23,r24} and Ref. \cite{r16,r38,r39}.
+In the first method, to adapt the code rates of various error correction matrices \textbf{H} under different transmission distances, $V_A$ was accordingly adjusted to guarantee several fixed SNRs, which is referred to as the first method.
+In the second method, $\beta$ and FER are assumed to be constant, and then $V_A$ was optimized by maximizing SKR, which is referred to as the second method.
+In the numerical simulation, for comparison, the same data reconciliation and error correction method were employed, and the simulation parameters were set as $L$=$50$ $km$, $\eta$=0.606, $\xi$=0.005, $v_{el}$=0.041, $\alpha$=0.2 $dB/km$, $T$=0.1, and $R$=0.1.
 The simulation results are shown in Table~\ref{tab:tab1}.
-For method one, the SNR is fixed in 0.161 with $\beta$=92.85\%, and the corresponding $V_A$=2.7665.
-The experimentally verified result of FER with our \textbf{H} in this case is 0.3192 and SKR is 0.0070 $bits/pulse$.
-For method two, the $\beta$ and FER are assumed to be 92\% and 0.1, respectively.
-However, the optimization for $V_A$ is done without comprehensively considering the performance of the post-processing, which leads to that the expected theoretical values of $\beta$ and FER cannot be practically achieved.
-The $V_A^{opt}$ is 3.2193, the corresponding SNR=0.1874 and experimentally verified $\beta$=80.71\%, resulting in a SKR of 0.0029 $bits/pulse$.
-Finally, for the method proposed in this work, the SKR is 0.0087 $bits/pulse$ with comprehensively considering influence of $V_A$ on FER and $\beta$, which achieves an improvement of 24.29\% and 200\% compared with method one and method two, respectively.
+For the first method, the SNR was fixed as 0.161 with $\beta$=92.85\% and $V_A$=2.7665.
+The experimentally verified result of the FER with our \textbf{H} in this case is 0.3192, and the SKR is 0.0070 $bits/pulse$.
+For the second method, $\beta_0$ and $FER_0$ were assumed to be 92\% and 0.1, respectively.
+However, the optimization for $V_A$ was performed without comprehensively considering the performance of the postprocessing.
+Consequently, the expected theoretical values of $\beta$ and FER cannot be practically achieved. $V_A^{opt}$ was 3.2193, the corresponding SNR was 0.1874, and the experimentally verified $\beta$ was 80.71\%, resulting in an SKR of 0.0029 $bits/pulse$.
+Finally, for the method proposed in this work, the SKR was 0.0087 $bits/pulse$ while comprehensively considering the influence of $V_A$ on the FER and $\beta$.
+Accordingly, an improvement of 24.29\% and 200\% compared with the first and second methods, respectively, was achieved.
+By calculating the PLOB bound \cite{ra8}, the SKR optimization result of our method achieved an improvement of 0.9443 $dB$ and 4.7713 $dB$ compared with the first and second methods, respectively.